 - Prepare them to live and work in a digital environment by applying the knowledge and skills needed for future learning and workforce

-Host a week-long symposium to engage teachers in redefining aspects of their instruction with digital, collaborative tools to enhance the existing curriculum.
+Host trainings to engage teachers in redefining aspects of their instruction with digital, collaborative tools to enhance the existing curriculum.
 Teachers develop 3 lesson plans and all lesson plans will be curated and shared with the entire district to provide a database of support.
-Teachers will also attend Google Apps for Education Conferences and CUE Conferences.
+Teachers will also attend Google Suite for Education Conferences and CUE Conferences.

 The focus is on building continuity and creating a efficiency workflow for online assignments, resources, and submissions.